-Home school students are also eligible to participate in the Move On When Ready (MOWR) program and should contact the Georgia Student Finance Commission for details at GACollege411.org.
+Home school students are also eligible to participate in the Move On When Ready (MOWR) program and should contact the Georgia Student Finance Commission for details at GACollege411.org (GAFutures.org after July 20, 2016.)

-Dual Enrollment students must be at least 16 years old.
+Dual Enrollment students must be at least 16 years of age.